hltdi/HornMorpho/README.md

 HM represents morphological features in terms of an internal format that you probably won't have to deal with and, in addition, in terms of the features used in two cross-linguistic projects, Universal Morphology and Universal Dependencies.

 The [Universal Morphology project](https://unimorph.github.io/) (UM) aims to develop a set of morphological features that permit morphological annotation of data from any language.
-The features are defined as values along 23 dimensions, for example, gender and number, but many of these are not relevant for a given language such as Amharic or Tigrinya.
+The features are defined as values along 23 dimensions, for example, gender and number, but many of these are not relevant for a given language such as Amharic, Tigrinya, Oromo, or Tigre.
 For a given word, the UM specification consists of a list of all of the feature values that apply to that word, separated by semicolons.
 To see the UM features for an analyzed word in HM, use the keyword `'um'`.

 	(20)